Hakanoa Recovery Goup

 In the heart of West Lynn, a dedicated group of residents formed the Hakanoa Recovery Group, or HRG.

-Hakanoa Resevie is bush covered area nestled amongst residential properties and stretches between Hakanoa and Sackville streets.
+Hakanoa Reserve is a bush covered area nestled amongst residential properties and stretches between Hakanoa and Sackville streets.

 A path through the middle of the reserve connects the two entrances.